7 Safe and Festive Ways to Celebrate Easter

 If you typically enjoy creating Easter baskets to give as gifts, you can creatively use household items to make great ones this year!

-You don’t even have to make the basket yourself, just look around for an empty box and cover it with colored paper to make a festive container.
+You don’t have to make the basket yourself; look around for an empty box and cover it with colored paper to create a festive container.

-Once you have a basket or container, fill it with some DIY “grass” (cut plain or colored paper into thin strips) and some candy or decorations from the ideas shared above.
+Once you have a basket or container, fill it with some DIY “grass” (cut plain or colored paper into thin strips) and candy or decorations from the above ideas.

-These great tutorials cleverly use materials you’ll already have at home:
+These excellent tutorials cleverly use materials you’ll already have at home:

-Since you might not be seeing the basket recipient for a little while, take a photo and send it to them or show it to them over a video call.
-It’s a virtual gift that will have a physical follow up in the future!
+Since you might not see the basket recipient for a little while, take a photo and send it to them or show it to them over a video call.
+It’s a virtual gift that will have a physical follow-up in the future!

 3. Send Easter cards to family and friends